 Watches are one of those accessories that add to your overall look while being functional at the same time.
-In fact, they have become a favorite accessory to many people as the time passed.
-Even today, there are millions of people who enjoy having a collection of timepieces and flaunting them off.
+In fact, they have become a favorite accessory to many people as time passed.
+Even today, there are millions of people who enjoy having a collection of timepieces and flaunting them.

-Any watch enthusiast worth his salt would have heard of Bauhaus style watches.
-They’re simple, elegant and come with a dash of the retro element.
+Any watch enthusiast worth his salt would have heard of Bauhaus-style watches.
+They’re simple, and elegant and come with a dash of the retro element.
 Bringing back the short-lived German art movement from the early 20th century to life again, these Bauhaus watches took the industry by storm.
-Right from classy designs to clean geometrical patterns, everything about them practically screams of poise and opulence.
+Right from classy designs to clean geometrical patterns, everything about them practically screams poise and opulence.
 Such is their beauty blended with a tinge of minimalism.

-Bauhaus school of design has not just motivated watchmakers, but also many other people that make mobiles, tablets and other electric contraptions.
+Bauhaus School of Design has not just motivated watchmakers, but also many other people that make mobiles, tablets, and other electric contraptions.
 Even Steve Jobs couldn’t be immune to the charm and elegance of this tasteful form of architecture and industrial design.
-Well, if you aren’t intrigued by it yet, then stay with us as we make a list of thirteen best Bauhaus inspired watches that you can get your hands on today.
+Well, if you aren’t intrigued by it yet, then stay with us as we make a list of the thirteen best Bauhaus-inspired watches that you can get your hands on today.

 - Automatic self-winding movement calibre J800.1

-Ruhla has been in the watchmaking race for quite long – even before the entire occupation of Russia.
-They also made watches and clocks for the Soviet Union after which they got into manufacturing a wide range of timepieces from aviation clocks to wrist watches.
+Ruhla has been in the watchmaking race for quite a long – even before the entire occupation of Russia.
+They also made watches and clocks for the Soviet Union after which they got into manufacturing a wide range of timepieces from aviation clocks to wristwatches.
 These were sold within the country and were sent abroad before the company became obsolete.

 91234M has a diameter of 42mm and comes in a case that’s made of stainless steel.
 The watch has 5ATM resistance and is powered by a Swiss technology quartz movement.
 Not to forget the domed crystal and a couple of choices for the dial, which makes it an interesting design to consider.